Michael Parke

 Michael studies proactivity at work.
 He investigates the environmental and emotional factors that motivate employees to speak up when problems arise and offer their creative insights and solutions in order to improve the overall effectiveness of their teams and organizations.
 His work has been published in the Academy of Management Journal, Academy of Management Review, Journal of Applied Psychology, Organization Science, and Organizational Behavior and Human Decision Processes.

 At Wharton, Michael teaches Foundations of Leadership and Teamwork (MGMT 6100) as part of the MBA core as well as Teamwork and Interpersonal Influence (MGMT 3010) for the undergraduate core.
-He has received the Wharton Teaching Excellence Award in 2021, 2022, and 2023.
+He has been recognized by Poets & Quants as one of the Best 40-Under-40 MBA Professors, and he has received the Wharton Teaching Excellence Award in 2021, 2022, and 2023.
 Prior to Wharton, Michael designed and taught Leading Teams and Organizations at London Business School.
 In 2019, he was voted the Best Teacher by the graduating MBA class at London Business School.

 Michael received his Ph.D. in Organizational Behavior from the Robert H. Smith School of Business at University of Maryland, and he earned his BBA from the Stephen M. Ross School of Business at the University of Michigan.
 Prior to academia, he worked as a management consultant and held leadership roles in several start-up companies.